Skip to main content

 Strategies to Get Out of Debt Faster (and Cheaper)

 Paying off credit card debt faster doesn't always require earning more—it's about optimizing your repayment strategy and avoiding common pitfalls.
-Here are proven tactics:
+Here are commonly recommended strategies that may help:

-- Consider Balance Transfers: If you have good credit (680+), transfer high-APR balances to a 0% intro APR card.
+• Consider Balance Transfers: If you have good credit (680+), transfer high-APR balances to a 0% intro APR card.
 Calculate the break-even: transfer fee (3–5%) vs interest saved.
 Always pay off the balance before the promo ends (12–21 months) or you'll owe back interest at 20–25% APR.
+See if consolidation makes sense with our Consolidation Loan Benefit Calculator.

 The key is consistency.
 Even small increases in monthly payments or one-time lump sums compound over time, dramatically reducing interest and accelerating your debt-free date.